EmperorMoose/pierce.matthews/index.md

 ## About me

 I am a Senior Computer Science student at the University of South Carolina.
-I have been programming professionally for around 3 years, and have been a hobbist for 10.
+I have been programming professionally for around 4 years, and have been a hobbist for 11.
+I also co-run a web development firm, Euterpe Solutions LLC.

 ### Email
+* Personal
   * pmatt42@gmail.com
+* Work
+  * pierce@euterpesolutions.com

 ### [Link to Github](https://github.com/EmperorMoose)

 ### [Link to LinkedIn](www.linkedin.com/in/adam-pierce-matthews)

 ## Experience

+* Co-Founder and Lead Developer - Euterpe Solutions
+  * Coordinated with Clients to produce exemplary products
+  * Developed applications for a variety of platforms including MEAN Stack, WordPress, and Android

 * Lead Web Development Intern - Center for Digital Humanities (August 2017 - May 2018)
   * Led a team of students in the development of a MEAN Stack based site.